 Why was no SLA instance applied to the incident when the incident matched the SLA business rule?

-Oracle Service Cloud (OSvC), Business Rules, SLA
+Oracle B2C Service (OSvC), Business Rules, SLA

 The expected SLA (Service Level Agreement) instance was not associated to the incident even though the incident hit the SLA rule, as we confirmed by seeing the rule listed in the rules log.

 In order to have an SLA instance applied to an incident when using business rules, certain requirements must be met:

 - When using SLA instances on contacts, instead of organizations, then the contact must first have the SLA associated with it so that an instance of that SLA can be applied to the incident.
 There is an exception to this listed below.

 - The business rule has an option to select the box for "Create instance if one does not exist" next to the "Apply SLA" action.
 This allows an instance of the SLA to be applied to the contact of the incident if one does not currently exist.